jackrusher/dotemacs/README.md

 `hostname:/path/to/file`

-Ctrl-x Ctrl-b is the command to switch the current frame (like a pane in tmux, basically a subwindow) to a buffer by name with command completion.
+`C-x C-b` is the command to switch the current frame (like a pane in `tmux`, basically a subwindow) to a buffer by name with command completion.
 It remembers recently open files, so it makes an easy way to open anything one has been working on without hunting around in the file system.

-Split the current frame in two vertically by hitting Ctrl-x 2, horizontally by Ctrl-x 3.
-Close the current frame (but not the underlying buffer/file) with Ctrl-x 0.
-Close all *but* the current frame with Ctrl-x 1.
+Split the current frame in two vertically by hitting `C-x 2`, horizontally by `C-x 3`.
+Close the current frame (but not the underlying buffer/file) with `C-x 0`.
+Close all *but* the current frame with `C-x 1`.

-Switching between multiple visible buffers is done using the arrow case modified by `M-s`.
+Switching between multiple visible buffers is done using the arrow keys modified by `M-s`, which is to say that `M-s-left` will switch focus to the frame to the left of the currently active one.
 I've set up my browsers and iTerm2 to accept this same shortcut to move between tabs and shells.

 ### NAVIGATION